-The markets and exchanges described above are set out herein in accordance with the requirements of the Central Bank which does not issue a list of approved markets.
+The markets and exchanges described about which does not issue a list of approved ma ove are set out herein in a rkets. ccordance with the requirer nents of the Central Bank

 Appendix III - Efficient Portfolio Management

 This section of the Prospectus clarifies the instruments and/or strategies which the Investment Manager may use for efficient portfolio management purposes or investment purposes.
 The Investment Manager will, on request provide supplementary information to Unitholders relating to the risk management methods employed including the quantitative limits that are applied and any recent developments in the risk and yield characteristics of the main categories of investments.